2023 Best Theological & Ministerial Studies Bachelor's Degree Schools in California

 Theology majors at The Master's University take out an average of $22,023 in student loans while working on their Bachelor's Degree.

-Read full report on Theological & Ministerial Studies at The Master’s University and Seminary
+Full Theological & Ministerial Studies at The Master’s University and Seminary Report

 Full Theological & Ministerial Studies at Biola University Report

-You’ll be in good company if you decide to attend Hope International University.
-It ranked #4 on our 2023 Best Theological & Ministerial Studies Bachelor’s Degree Schools in California list.
-Located in the large suburb of Fullerton, Hope is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Hope International University.
+The school came in at #4 on this year’s Best Theological & Ministerial Studies Bachelor’s Degree Schools in California list.
+Located in the large suburb of Fullerton, Hope is a private not-for-profit school with a small student population.

 While working on their Bachelor's Degree, theology majors at Hope accumulate an average of around $36,141 in student debt.